OutfitDelivery/boilerplate/README.md

 5. Ensure you are using external css and js files.
 6. Add your inputs to the `templateProps` object in the top script tag.
 The naming of these properties needs to match the input names **exactly**, e.g. ``` "placeholder-visibility": `{{{placeholder-visibility}}}` ```.
 7. Add any account colours required to the cssVariables object in the top script tag.
 These variables will be available in your external stylesheet as normal.
 8. Choose your renderer.
-You will need to set your renderer to 1.1 or 2.1 or pass in `allowLegacyRendering: true`.
-If you need to use a legacy render please document the reason why this is necessary.
+You will need to set your renderer to 1.1 or 2.1

 We are using AWS S3 for delivery and versioning.
 If you do notice that the version of the scripts does not match the Boilerplate version that you downloaded please chat with Sam.

 The boilerplate is set up for use with *Less*.
-For *Less* to compile, you will need to be using *VS Portal* (please contact Sam about this if you haven't got *VS Portal* set up).
+For *Less* to compile, you will need to be using *VS Portal* or handle this with CI tools (please contact Sam about this if you haven't got *VS Portal* set up).

 If you prefer plain CSS, you can create your own styles.css file and link to that from index.html.mst.

 Final note: if using *Less*, when you finish your build, for performance reasons, it's preferable to change your stylesheet link over to the compiled CSS file instead of maintaining the link to the .less file.
 ## Scripts
 There are two key scripts imported into index.html.mst:
 - main.js